Normaliz/PyNormaliz/Readme.md

 PyNormaliz provides an interface to Normaliz (https://www.normaliz.uni-osnabrueck.de) via libNormaliz.
 It offers the complete functionality of Normaliz, and can be used interactively from python.
 For a first example, see [this introduction](doc/PyNormaliz_Tutorial.ipynb) by Richard Sieg.

-Its sibling [PyQNormaliz](https://github.com/Normaliz/PyQNormaliz) is a python interface to QNormaliz.

 ## Requirements

 * python 2.7 or higher or python 3.4 or higher
 * Normaliz 3.2.1 Oor higher (https://github.com/Normaliz/Normaliz/releases)

-The source packages of the Normaliz realeases contain PyNormaliz and PyQNormaliz.
+The source packages of the Normaliz realeases contains PyNormaliz.

 ## Installation